 One of them tossed a sheathed saber to Bradley, which he fastened onto his leather belt.
 Wrapping two long strips of leather around his hands that he then tied at each wrist of his embroidered military cuffs, he turned and hit their chests one by one.
 “Ensure his blindfold remains in place lest he identify any of you.
 Take the horses on the east end and deliver him to Kalpita.
 Your service is appreciated and you are dismissed.
 Move!”

 All four cadets, including Dunning who avoided her gaze, scrambled over and lifted the Field Marshal with the rattle of iron shackles.
 Their booted feet kicked up plumes of dirt as they disappeared into an alley.

 She swung toward Bradley.
-“Why not involve all of Calcutta?!”
+“Why not involve all of Calcutta?”

-“Women aren’t too far behind, either.”
+“Knowing you, I’m going to need it.”
 Blocking her view of the paraffin-lit torches lining the wrought iron gate, he towered closer with the scuff of Hessian boots against dirt, erasing the fresh, evening air with— nose-stinging apple brandy.
-“Trouble certainly gets you off the feather tick every morning.
-Aren’t you exhausted?
-I know I am and we haven’t even left the province.”
+“The leather protects my hands during a brawl and we aren’t out of India yet.
+If all of this vigor appeals to you, let me know.”
+He flexed.